The C++ connector for PostgreSQL

 Technical Overview

 This library works on top of the C-level API library, libpq.
-It comes with postgres.
-You will link your program with both libpqxx and libpq in that order.
+That one comes with postgres.
+You will link your program with both libpqxx and libpq, in that order.

 Coding with libpqxx revolves around transactions.
 Transactions are a central concept in database management systems, but they are widely under-appreciated among application developers.
 In libpqxx, they're fundamental.